 In Austria, the “Limited” is not known so much and is confronted with a certain suspicion among public authorities and business partners.
 There is a higher risk of undercapitalization, the minimum capital being so low.
 Registration in the Austrian Company Register may take long.
 The current costs are higher because of the company’s “double residence” in England and Austria.
 The company is subject to English and Austrian law alike.

-Grazer Treuhand (Trust Company) – your contact point
+Grazer Treuhand (Trust Company) – your consultants for the British Limited

 We have represented “Limited`s” and “Limited & Co KG´s” to our client’s utmost satisfaction for many years.
 We will also be pleased to take over permanent representation of your “Limited”.
 And we will also support you in establishing your “Limited” by bringing you together with our partners.
 This will enable you to find exactly the interlocutors you are looking for – the Foundation Agency or Secretary just as much as the Austrian notary.